 For an employer, it is important to make sure their hiring team understands when to use pre-employment screening.
 In addition, the employer should maintain clear communication needs with hiring managers.

 Pre-employment assessment tools must be used specifically to screen and filter out candidates who fail to meet the basic skill requirements for the role.
 But should that be your only criteria while hiring?
 Certainly not.

 It would be wrong to rely solely on pre-employment screening, simply to hire the applicant with the highest score.
 On the contrary, these tests must be used in conjunction with technical interviews and background checks to arrive at the right decision.

 Personalize the Candidate’s Communication

 You’ve done half the work.
 You made the job posting on various sites.
 Your team has managed to source a sizable number of candidates.
 Moreover, you sent an email campaign to invite the applicants to the test.
 But the response is below par.
-Just a half of the candidates opened your email.
-Not many ended up taking.
+Just half of the candidates opened your email.
+Not many ended up taking it.
 The prime reason is poor communication.